Here are the answers to the most Frequently Asked Questions about World Golf Tour. This page is focused on the Desktop/Mobile game.

 If your purchase was made through the Google Play store, please contact us with a screenshot of your receipt.

-If your purchase was made through the Apple App Store, Amazon Store, or Steam, please contact them directly to receive a refund for your purchase.
+If your purchase was made through the Apple App Store, Amazon Store, or Samsung Galaxy Store, please contact them directly to receive a refund for your purchase.

 What is the Plus Membership?